bobabots253/bobadocs/docs/contributing/with-python.md

 !!! tip
 	Make sure to add python to PATH during the install process, it makes life a bit easier.

-A TextEditor such as Sublime Text3 or some other text editor is highly recommended.
+A TextEditor such as Sublime Text 3 or some other text editor is highly recommended.

 ### Source Code